esemsc-zz6024/median-house-price/README.md

 This project is to predict median house prices for different postcodes in the UK.

 ## Challenge
 Since the distribution of median house prices is affected by geographical location and there is a huge gap between house prices in dataset.
 For example, there may be particularly high house prices in an area with low house prices.
-This will cause serious class imbalance.
+That will cause serious class imbalance problem.

 ## Dataset
 Three `.csv` files, `postcodes_labelled.csv`, `district_data.csv` and `sector_data.csv` deal with information indexed by postcode, or postcode sector.